YaHshua's Name - Removing The Fog of Religion

 (John 1:18) No one has ever seen God, but God the One and Only, who is at the Father's side, has made him known.
 NIV

 (John 5:37) And the Father who sent me has himself testified concerning me.
-You have never heard his voice nor seen his form, NIV
+You have never heard His voice nor seen His form, NIV

 (John 5:43) I have come in my Father's name, and you do not accept me; but if someone else comes in his own name, you will accept him.
 NIV